 FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Jumping on people is a way for a dog to get its owner’s affection and attention.
-This is a sweet gesture on your dog’s part, which is often viewed as annoying behavior that can be potentially harmful to older people and young children.
+This is a sweet gesture on your dog’s part, which is often viewed as an annoying behavior and a jumping dog can potentially harm older people and young children.
 You can stop this behavior through consistent training and prevention, and while it’s better to teach a dog not to jump when he’s young, it can also be taught to older dogs.
+Follow my guide below.

 Why Does A Dog Jump on You?